Information for Authors

 For specific information regarding style, please refer to the IMA style guide.

 References must be indicated in the text by the Harvard system, citing the authors' names and date of publication.
-References should be listed at the end to the manuscript in alphabetical order of lead name.
+References should be listed at the end of the manuscript in alphabetical order of lead name.
 References by the same author should be in chronological order.
 The normal form of listed reference is author's surname, initials, years of full publication, article title, journal name (abbreviated in accordance with the World List of Scientific Periodicals 4th Edition), volume number (underlined), inclusive page numbers.

 Details of all funding sources for the work in question should be given in a separate section entitled 'Funding'.
 This should appear before the 'Acknowledgements' section.